eliairship/training/AI-tooling-with-cursor/README.md

 - [ ] Using @ for context
 - [ ] Review AI related changes.
 "Prompt AI to build a feature and show users how to review the changes/diff."
 - [ ] Sliding Context window.
 Start new chats for each topic.
 It speeds up the AI response
+- [ ] Rules: Define custom instructions for Agent behavior.
+Rules help maintain coding standards, enforce patterns, and personalize how Agent assists with your project

 ## Exercises